Dane Zajc: Life

-The American singer and songwriter Chris Eckman released a CD in 2008 called "The Last Side of the Mountain".
+The American singer and songwriter Chris Eckman released a CD in 2008 called The Last Side of the Mountain.
 It contains more than 10 adaptations of poems by Dane Zajc, translated into English by Eckman's Slovenian wife Anda Eckman.

 Work

-He was an author of neo-expressionist poems about irresolution and fear of contemporary man (Požgana trava, Ubijavci kač), poetical dramas based on Slovenian folklore (Mlada Breda, Voranc, Jaga baba, antique and other motifs (Otroka reke.
+He was an author of neo-expressionist poems about irresolution and fear of contemporary man (Požgana trava, Ubijavci kač), poetic dramas based on Slovenian folklore (Mlada Breda, Voranc, Jaga baba, antique and other motifs (Otroka reke.
 Paris: Les Éditions de l'Amandier, 2003.
 Traduit par Jana Pavlič).